sunnysidesounds/wapf/README.md

 ##### Running in Headless:
 If you want to run selenium in the background and in headless mode on start-up.
 Added these commands to /etc/rc.local
     Xvfb :4444 -ac -screen 0 1024x768x8 > /tmp/xvfb.log 2>&1 &
     export DISPLAY=localhost:4444.0 && java -jar /home/dev/wapf/selenium_standalone/selenium-server-standalone-2.13.0.jar  > /tmp/selenium_server.log 2>&1 &

 (Note: Adjust your path if need be. /wapf/selenium_standalone might not be in /home/dev/)

 I also added this command " export DISPLAY=:99 " to my .profile (or .bash_profile) so the firefox will work headless.
 If you don't add this to .profile file on start-up you'll have to manually execute that command.

 #### 2) DOWNLOAD AND USE VM: (Download and use the Wapf Ubuntu VM)

  I have created a VM (with VMware) that has everything already setup and ready to run out of the box.
 If you decide to use this option.
-Just download and install the VMware image.
+Just email me and I'll give you a link to the download VMware image.

- Start up the VM and login with:
- Username: dev
- Password 2%Milk
+ VM Link coming soon!

 ## USAGE:
-The basic:
+#####	The basic:

-	-Everything runs through the runWAPF.py script.
+Everything runs through the runWAPF.py script.
 This allows for you to utilize all of wapf's features.
 Here is the basic syntax for running a basic command:

     python runWAPF.py <command>

-	There are 3 main mode that wapf has currently:
+#####	There are 3 main mode that wapf has currently:

-	Mode 1: Multiprocessing using global configuration
+*	Mode 1: Multiprocessing using global configuration

-	Mode 2: Single processing using custom configuration
+*	Mode 2: Single processing using custom configuration

-	Mode 3: Single processing utility scripting
+*	Mode 3: Single processing utility scripting

 More details coming soon….